WildChild83/BlastForth/README.md

 `gens test.gen`

-If the emulator says "hello" to you, then you have successfully Blasted Forth!
+If the machine says "hello" to you, then you have successfully Blasted Forth!

 # Style Notes